zeromq/libzmq/RELICENSE/scemama.md

 BDFL (Benevolent Dictator for Life).

-A portion of the commits made by the Github handle "scemama", with commit author "Anthony Scemama", are copyright of Anthony Scemama.
+A portion of the commits made by the Github handle "scemama", with commit author "Anthony Scemama <scemama@irsamc.ups-tlse.fr>", are copyright of Anthony Scemama.
 This document hereby grants the libzmq project team to relicense libzmq, including all past, present and future contributions of the author listed above.